dataluscorp/browser/tools/profiler/docs/memory.rst

 "Native Allocations" feature.
 This can be enabled by going to `about:profiling` and enabling the "Native Allocations" checkbox.
-It is only available in Nightly, as it uses a technique of hooking into malloc that could be a little more risky to apply to the broader population of Firefox users.
+It is only available in Nightly, as it uses a technique of hooking into malloc that could be a little more risky to apply to the broader population of Datalus users.

 This implementation is located in: `tools/profiler/core/memory_hooks.cpp
 <https://searchfox.org/mozilla-central/source/tools/profiler/core/memory_hooks.cpp>`_